Mexico's mismanaged education system

-LISTO, a school leadership programme, run by US-headquartered Worldfund, is a direct response to the inefficiency and low levels of learning that continue to plague Mexico’s public school system.
+LISTO, a school leadership programme, run by US-headquartered Educando, is a direct response to the inefficiency and low levels of learning that continue to plague Mexico’s public school system.
 Through a combination of leadership workshops and coaching over a period long enough for new practices to become embedded, it gives public school principals the skills and tools required to become effective school leaders, and the vision and confidence to transform their own school cultures.
 LISTO is a three-year intensive course of study.
 Principals take part in a five-day summer induction course, followed by a series of two-day workshops that provide training in school management, strategic planning and transformative leadership.
 The third and final stage of the programme provides Principals with one-to-one and group coaching on how to apply their new skills to their own school situation.
 An online platform enables ongoing contact with coaches and facilitates networking and peer support among LISTO participants.

 Early signs of improvement

-Since LISTO was launched in 2009, Worldfund has brought the programme to 1,562 principals in ten states: Guerrero, Veracruz, Nuevo Leon, Chiapas, Hidalgo, Puebla, Tlaxcala, Jalisco, Estado de Mexico and San Luis Potosí.
+Since LISTO was launched in 2009, Educando has brought the programme to 1,562 principals in ten states: Guerrero, Veracruz, Nuevo Leon, Chiapas, Hidalgo, Puebla, Tlaxcala, Jalisco, Estado de Mexico and San Luis Potosí.
 These 1,562 principals are effecting change that impacts over 1.3 million students annually.
 The real long-term impact on education outcomes for children will take many years to emerge.
 However, an independent evaluation of its interim outcomes show improvements in principal and teacher satisfaction, reduced drop-out rates, improved performance in national exams, and increased parental participation.